PullDating/.github/profile/README.md

 # Welcome to the Pull Dating Project

-Pull is an open-source and community-driven, non-profit project to make a better option for online dating, so that it is not controlled by a greedy monopoly.
+Pull is an open-source, non-profit project to make a better option for online dating, so that it is not controlled by a monopoly (Match group).
 It puts transparency, fairness, and real connection above profits.

 Check out the project Wiki here:
 https://github.com/PullDating/Org/wiki